mind-inria/mri-nufft/docs/trajectory_gradspec.rst

  The trajectory binary file specification
 =========================================

-The k-space trajectories are transformed to a binary file which is processed by scanner.
+The k-space trajectories are transformed to a binary file which is processed by scanner through the arbitrary gradients sequences from NeuroSpin.
 This file mainly specifies an arbitrary gradient profile which is played on scanner at gradient raster time rate (10e-6 seconds).

 The binary file format is specified as follows: